BCPS-BTechCapstone/NIR-MLMediaAnalysis/README.md

 ## Purpose

 Implement  NIR spectroscopy and machine learning for the detection and real-time analysis of media within cultures for continuous quality testing

+## Overview

+### Data Collection

+### Training Data

+#### Data Augmentation

+Due to the limited time that was available for data collection, the datasets for each scan were augmented based temporal subsampling.
+This allowed a larger training dataset based on limited collection time.
+While not optimal, it should still allow for proof of concept.